-If, in individual cases, a new form of presentation, calculation method or optimised data collection has led to other results for the previous years, then this is noted under the respective indicator.
+For the financial year 2015 sales was changed to net sales as the relevant sales figure.
+The net sales contain, in comparison to sales, no bonus nor discounts.
+If, in individual cases, a new form of presentation, calculation method or optimised data collection has led to other results for the previous years, then this is noted as a restatement under the respective indicator.

 G4-23 Changes from previous reporting periods in scope, boundary or measurement methods

 The annual sustainability reporting for the 2006 to 2013 financial years is based on the GRI G3 guidelines in force since October 2006.
-The 2014 financial year was the first time the GRI G4 guidelines were followed, and they were also applied to the 2015, 2016 and 2017 financial years.
+The 2014 financial year was the first time the GRI G4 guidelines were followed, and they were applied in turn to the 2015 financial year.
 In this way, Geberit has developed a consistent reporting system in which individual indicators are further developed each year.
-The switchover to the new GRI Standards is planned for the 2018 financial year.